computersarecool/dotfiles/README.md

 # dotfiles
 *A set of files to configure a Ubuntu Linux machine how I like it*

- This is tested on the Amazon AWS Ubuntu 16.04 AMI.
-For added convenience Amazon AWS AMI `star_server2` is based off this repo.
+ This is tested on the Amazon AWS Ubuntu 16.04 AMI

+ For added convenience Amazon AWS AMI `star_server2` is based off this repo

 There are three parts to this repo: